pkindt/WirelessEye/README.md

 script code.
 The following parameters need to be adjusted:
    - _sampling_frequency_: The sampling frequency of the CSI data, i.e., the (average) number of WiFi frames per second.
    - _seconds_: A time window (in seconds) of CSI data to be fed into the model
-   - _overlap_: ?
-Cristian
+   - _overlap_: The time of overlapping between two CSI data time window
    - _training_epochs_: The number of training epochs
-   - _time_window_size_: ?
-Cristian
    - _labels_: An array of strings that contain all labels
    - _path_to_file_: Path to a file recorded in WiFiEye to be analyzed.
 It needs to be in the simple CSV format.

 After adjusting these options, the script needs to be executed repeatedly with different previously recorded CSI files.
 Different files are specified by changing the _path_to_file_ parameter each time.
 It is assumed that the data contained in a single CSV file belongs to one specific label.
-(Cristian, how is the label for each file provided?).
 Make sure that data is recorded in the *simple* CSV format.
 The model is stored in a file called `model.h5`.
 The model stored in this file can be queried using `realtime_classification.py`, which is described next.

 Using realtime_classification.py
 --------------------------------